allegro/blog/_posts/2021-11-08-oauth-rate-limiting.md

 instance for that client will most probably have a different value.
 Rate-limiting is a global functionality in the sense that we are interested in the value of global counters and not of individual counters.
 Consider the following scenario: we would like to set a rate limit of 50 RPS for a client while having
 10 instances.
-If we relied only on local counters to do the rate-limiting, it would be possible for the traffic of 500 RPS to be split evenly between instances and not trigger rate-limiting - and it’s not the result we are aiming for.
+If we relied only on local counters to do the rate-limiting, it would be possible for the traffic of 500 RPS to be split evenly between instances and not trigger rate-limiting - and that’s not the result we are aiming for.

-To decide whether to reject the incoming request or not, the local instance needs a second part of the state - a global counter.
+To decide whether to reject an incoming request or not, the local instance needs a second part of the state - a global counter.
 When making a decision, it sums both the local and the global ones to check whether new requests would go beyond the rate-limit boundaries.

 Consequently, the instances need to be aware of the requests made to the others and for that to work, the global counter needs to be updated regularly.